Nitheeshskumar/TestGenR-ai/README.md

 3. The editing of testcases was initially done inside a modal in UI kit, but with custom UI,, the modal is no longer appearing in center of the page,(fits within the iframe), later we moved to IssuePanel and inline edit
 4. After moving to custom UI, we explored Atlaskit and inline edit components.
 We needed to add the checkbox label as the trigger of switching to inline edit which was not possible by default.
 We added the checkbox label as a React.node and added click handler to toggle the edit view while not triggering the checkbox selection.
 5. The responses from GPT model were conversation based, while we required json array only.
 This was overcame by using schema functions.
-6. Openai key limit was exhausted during development, hence we created another free trial account with different credentials.
+6. OpenAI key limit was exhausted during development, hence we created another free trial account with different credentials.

 ## Accomplishments that we're proud of

 1. Was able to identify a problem statement after our experiences with agile development.
-2. Learned to use various forge apis, ui kit, custom ui, openai.
+2. Learned to use various forge apis, ui kit, custom ui, OpenAI.
 3. Was able to migrate to IssueContext and finally to IssuePanel after seeing that IssueGlance was deprecated.
 Was able to migrate to Custom UI from easy to use UI kit.
 Overcame its limitations.
 4. Was able to integrate the checkbox label and inline edit of Atlaskit components